 Faith sees beyond space and time and knows that everything is already as it should be.
 Hope dwells with the expectation of seeing in the physical reality what faith sees in the spiritual.
 And love is the eternal dimension that remains forever.

 “And now these three remain: faith, hope and love.
 But the greatest of these is love.”
 (1 Corinthians 13:13)

 Faith, Hope, Love – the Source

 Faith, hope, and love are not just durable and precious virtues or character.
 They are eternal, transcendent, powerful driving forces in human life.
 Moreover, for believers, they are inextricably linked to Christ as their source and personified image.

-Christ is the source and the engine of the divine, unconditional love.
-In Him we understand that God has loved us.
-By faith in Him we gain access to this love, and through His power we learn to live as fully beloved and accepted.
-Through Him we become capable of giving love, and we learn to love our neighbor in action and in reality.
+Christ is the source and the engine of divine, unconditional love.
+In Him, we understand that God has loved us.
+By faith in Him, we gain access to this love, and through His power, we learn to live as fully beloved and accepted.
+Through Him, we become capable of giving love, and we learn to love our neighbor in action and in reality.

 Be sure to pin me for later!

 Faith is capable of seeing God.
 Faith is trust in an omnipotent, wise, holy, and loving God.
 It is a choice to trust God’s love and wisdom.
-Faith is an acknowledgement of one’s own limitation and inability, the need for forgiveness, redemption and healing.
-Faith gives us complete assurance and certainty that God is with us on our side and works to redeem our pains and bring good and blessing in our lives.
+Faith is an acknowledgment of one’s own limitations and inability, the need for forgiveness, redemption, and healing.
+Faith gives us complete assurance and certainty that God is with us on our side and works to redeem our pains and bring good and blessings into our lives.

 The cross has not accidentally become a symbol of faith.
 He points to Christ and symbolizes the life of faith in which we live by God’s power and do what is good and acceptable to God.